What Is Attachment Trauma? And How Do You Heal From It?

 Avoidant Attachment

-If you lean avoidant, your nervous system learned that emotional needs weren't welcome.
+If you lean toward an avoidant attachment style, your nervous system learned that emotional needs weren’t welcome.
 Vulnerability led to dismissal, so you learned to minimize your needs and handle things alone.

 Now that might look like: feeling uncomfortable with too much closeness, pulling away when someone wants more intimacy, priding yourself on independence, or feeling bored in stable relationships.